neudecker-group/jedi/docs/tutorials/nitrogen.rst

 Optimizing the Geometry
 -----------------------

-Just attaching a calculator doesn't do much by itself for our purposes, but it enables us to ask for an optimisation.
+Just attaching a calculator doesn't do much by itself for our purposes, but it enables us to ask for an optimization.
 In this case, we use the `BFGS algorithm <https://wikipedia.org/wiki/Broyden-Fletcher-Goldfarb-Shanno_algorithm>`_ as implemented by ASE.
-Further, by setting :code:`fmax=0.01`, we ask ASE to optimise the structure quite well by restricting the maximum allowable force on all individual atoms.
+Further, by setting :code:`fmax=0.01`, we ask ASE to optimize the structure quite well by restricting the maximum allowable force on all individual atoms.

 .. code-block:: python